pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 tags: [tidb]
 ---

-In early January 2022, Max, our CEO, a big fan of open-source, asked if my team could build a small tool to help us understand all the open-source projects on GitHub?
+In early January 2022, Max, our CEO, a big fan of open-source, asked if my team could build a small tool to help us understand all the open-source projects on GitHub; and that if everything worked well, we should open the API to help open source developers to build better insights.
 In fact, GitHub continuously publishes the public events in its open-source world through the open API (Thank you and well done!
 Github).
 We can certainly learn a lot from the data!

 I was excited that it would be a very interesting project, until Max said: “You only got one week.”
 Well, the boss is the boss, and although time was tight, I decided to take up this challenge.